codeincontext/mail_generator/readme.md

 # mail_generator

-mail_generator allows you to generate your ActionMailer emails to a file, using sample data.

-It has been tested in Rails 3.0 and Ruby 1.8.7.

-## Why?

-Developing email templates has always been a nightmare for me.
-This gem will build your ActionMailer emails into .html and .txt files, so that you can load them in your browser.
+Developing email templates has always been a nightmare for me. _mail_generator_ will build your ActionMailer emails into .html and .txt files, so that you can load them in your browser.

+It has been tested in Rails 3.0 and Ruby 1.8.7, and is very much still in development.

-## Installation
+## Use

-Include in your Gemfile:

-    gem 'mail_generator'
+    rake mail:generate

-## Installation
+## Setup

+Add `gem 'mail_generator'` to your gemfile

-Add a mail_generator.rb file to the config directory:
+Add a 'mail_generator.rb' file to the config directory:

     UserMailer.generate_samples do
       mail :creation_message,           User.last